About the Program

 - Online Interview

-- Career Investigation - A Career Investigation Report is not required for admission.
-However, the interview process will involve questions regarding the Diagnostic Medical Sonography profession.
+During the interview, you will be asked questions regarding the program and the Diagnostic Medical Sonography profession.
 Suggested methods of investigation include:

 - Review of program website